rtavenar/hdr/content/parts/01/dtw.md

   * $i_{k-1} \leq i_k \leq i_{k-1} + 1$
   * $j_{k-1} \leq j_k \leq j_{k-1} + 1$

-Here, a path can be seen as a temporal alignment of time series such that Euclidean distance between aligned (_ie._ resampled) time series is minimal.
+Here, a path can be seen as a temporal alignment of time series and the optimal path is such that
+Euclidean distance between aligned (_ie._ resampled) time series is minimal.

 The following image exhibits the DTW path (in white) for a given pair of time